Chelwood Gate

 Chelwood Gate is a small village within the civil parish of Danehill in the Wealden district of East Sussex, England.
 Its nearest town is Uckfield, which lies approximately 6.6 mi south-east from the village, just off the A22 road.
 The village is near the West Sussex border.

 Chelwood Gate was one of the entrances into Ashdown Forest through which John of Gaunt, the third surviving son of King Edward III, would have entered the forest from his hunting lodge.
 There is an Iron Age enclosure which is a Scheduled Monument due to its importance as a relatively rare example of a Wealden Iron Age settlement.

 The village church forms part of the Parish of All Saints Danehill with Chelwood Gate.
-The church was built as a 'Chapel of Ease' not long after the main parish building in Danehill was completed so that the residents local to Chelwood Gate would not have to travel the longer journey on foot to the church at Danehill.
+The church was built as a 'chapel of ease' not long after the main parish building in Danehill was completed so that the residents local to Chelwood Gate would not have to travel the longer journey on foot to the church at Danehill.

+Behind the church, a single bell is hung in a timber bellcote.
+In 2006, the church was expanded to accommodate a toilet and kitchen.
+In the same year, The Whitechapel Bell Foundry supplied a bell tuned to the key of F.

+It measures 13.81 in in diameter, and is chimed by a rope.
+The rope itself has a block just above the hole in the floor to prevent it from being swung too high.
+In the past, it appears that it did hit, due to a dent on the side of the louvres.